Tupsi/CivicHelper/README.md

 The "What do you want" section lets you choose different play style.
 It will show little hearts for you on the screens with a list of advances (buying, inventory and library) depending on what you select here.
 "Custom" lets you select your own advances.

+The "Number of Players" option changes the starting credits in your game (10 credits for 3, 5 credits for 4, 0 otherwise).

 ## Screenshots